How to Nurture the Intrapreneur Mindset

 Don’t sieve out ideas, even if they seem – at first sight – too far away from your core business

-Scenario: my vision is to build a smart truck weighing system in order of preventing bridges to collapse.
+Scenario: my vision is to build a smart truck weighing system in order to prevent bridges to collapse.
 I work at Swisscom.

 Scenario: you’re a sponsor and your gut feeling clearly tells you that a specific idea is worth giving a try.
 But the intrapreneur does not have what it takes to get home to port.

 It takes some months with a project before one can rate someone to be «fit» enough as an intrapreneur.
 So, everybody gets a chance.
 Design the first phases of the program as svelte as possible in terms of support, so that they can both validate the idea and their entrepreneurial ability.
 After all, only sponsor initiatives submitted by true intrapreneurs.
 Even if an idea might seem worth pursuing, you really need having the guts to veto it if you see that the person behind it can’t face the challenge.
 And no – believe us, we speak from experience – handing over the idea to someone else at this early stage does not work out too well.